This post was last updated September 2020.

 With this incredibly slow dialogue, you’ll also get some useful hints (in Spanish) mixed in to help you learn more efficiently; for example, they point out that when they ask you to repeat phrases, that means to repeat them OUT LOUD.

 Once you finish the role-playing section (ie. whenever you decide you want to move on), you have the “extra vocabulary” section – more related vocab that wasn’t in that conversation but is still helpful.
-This new info is presented in flashcard form.
+This new info is presented to you in the same format as the original dialogue, and then in flashcard form.

 These flashcards are also self-reporting, which I love.
 It keeps track of what you’re learning kind of like Anki does – you just tell it yourself!
 Then, once you’re through with those flashcards, you have the option to just study the more difficult ones again.